Central Plugin Directory

 I've talked with Mischa and a few maintainers of some other open source Rails systems, and everyone has agreed it would be good to work together to build a common application that can serve as a directory of plugins.
 That way, each community could build on each other and share the development load.
 The Spree team has a really nice directory already released that I'm going to take a look at adapting for Redmine.

-#4 Updated by Mischa The Evil about 8 years ago
+#4 Updated by Mischa The Evil almost 13 years ago

 As expected, I vote +1 for the directory solution proposed by Eric.